 The Single Page Applications (SPAs) offer improved user-experience.
-However, SEOs will have a tough nut to crack in terms of optimising the site for search engines.
-Besides enhanced loading speed and experience, Angular has lot a catching up to do in terms of SEO performance, which is quite usual for this framework type.
-Therefore, it is up to the SEOs to make the site as accessible as possible for the bots in crawling and indexing the site:
+However, SEOs will have a tough nut to crack in terms of optimizing the site for search engines.
+Besides enhanced loading speed and experience, Angular has a lot of catching up to do in terms of SEO performance, which is quite usual for this framework type.
+Therefore, it is How to make Angular SEO Friendly website as accessible as possible for the bots in crawling and indexing the site:

-Another technique of ensuring Google crawls the pages of Angular JS site is to have a search engine as well as user friendly URL, which is achieved by doing away with hash in the URLs for complete rendering of URLs in Angular JS.
+Another technique of ensuring Google crawls the pages of Angular JS site is to have a search engine as well as a user-friendly URL, which is achieved by doing away with hash in the URLs for the complete rendering of URLs in Angular JS.
 To form SEO-centric URL, use $locationProvider and $routeProvider to change the Angular routing to HTML5 mode.

 Once you’re done with the URLs, you must ensure you generate XML sitemaps that have your canonical URLs in them.
 Next, you need to submit the XML sitemaps in Google Search Console (Webmaster) and Bing Webmaster Tools.
 This is considered an important SEO process as it will crawl whatever URLs you’ve wanted to and index them.

 If you have any solution to the issues faced by SEOs in making Angular JS SEO friendly, you are welcome to share your views by writing to us.